Fayette and Lavaca County TX Oil Activity

 That makes sense.
 Approximately how thick is the AC in this area?
 What is considered a good thickness for production?

-In addition I have seen wells from the RRC website list the Del Rio or Buda formations on some verticals wells in the area that targeted the Edwards.
+In addition I have seen wells from the RRC website list the Del Rio or Buda formations on some vertical wells in the area that targeted the Edwards.
 Is the Del Rio and Buda viable for commercial production?
 Are they separate formations or are they part of the AC?

-The stratigraphic formations here from younger to older are Austin Chalk, Eagle Ford, Maness Shale, Buda Lime, Del Rio Shale and Georgetown Lime.
+The stratigraphic formations here from younger to older are Austin Chalk, Eagle Ford, Maness Shale, Buda Lime, Del Rio Shale, and Georgetown Lime.

 Maness and Del Rio are not prospective.
 Buda and Georgetown are prospective only when natural fractures are present to allow for any O&G (plus water) production from those carbonate intervals.

-The Austin Chalk is hundreds of feet thick but it broken into multiple members with different reservoir properties.
-The lower Austin Chalk (called either the E or A Member depending on where you are) is the one with reservoir properties (i.e. porosity and perm plus Oil in place volumes) that is part of the mechanical co-mingling concept in play here.
+The Austin Chalk is hundreds of feet thick but it is broken into multiple members with different reservoir properties.
+The lower Austin Chalk (called either the E or A Member depending on where you are) is the one with reservoir properties (i.e. porosity and perm plus oil in place volumes) that is part of the mechanical co-mingling concept in play here.

 See attached 3 slide PDF.
 Contains a generalized strat column plus isopach (thickness) maps for Upper and Lower Eagle Ford Sections.